pczerkas/kube-apps-httpcache/README.md

 - A Varnish [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) that will be used as frontend for the Varnish controller
 - If RBAC is enabled in your cluster, you'll need a ServiceAccount with a role that grants `WATCH` access to the `endpoints` resource in the respective namespace

-After starting, the Varnish controller will watch the configured Varnish service's endpoints and application service's endpoints; on startup and whenever these change, it will use the supplied VCL template to generate a new Varnish configuration and load this configuration at runtime.
+After starting, the Varnish controller will watch the configured Varnish service's endpoints and applications service's endpoints; on startup and whenever these change, it will use the supplied VCL template to generate a new Varnish configuration and load this configuration at runtime.

 The controller does not ship with any preconfigured configuration; the upstream connection and advanced features like load balancing are possible, but need to be configured in the VCL template supplied by you.